 Where to Stay: Point A Hotel Glasgow is an affordable—starting rates are $50 per night—option with smaller rooms but all the amenities you need for a city stay.
 Reviewers note the convenience of its location to tourist attractions.

 LOT Polish Airlines offers a nine-hour nonstop from Chicago to Krakow flight, which is the shortest and most convenient way to get to the Malopolska Region from the U.S. Poland is an underrated European country but offers almost everything Western Europe does—picturesque mountain ranges, medieval architecture, and worldly museums—just at a fraction of the price and without the crowds.

 Where to Stay: PURO Krakow Kazimierz is a new, smartly designed hotel located in the historic Jewish neighborhood of Kazimierz.

 While most nonstop routes from the U.S. land in Lisbon, United and TAP Portugal fly nonstop from Newark to Porto.
 Porto, the country’s second-largest city, is where port wine originated.
 The city is located on the River Douro and there’s plenty to do both on and off the water.

 Where to Stay: It’s worth splurging for a night at Torel Avantgarde.
 This five-star boutique hotel is located in the center of Porto’s art district; the hotel has a spa, art installations, and balconies that overlook the Douro.

 New York to Nice, France

 Yes, you can fly nonstop into the French Riviera.
-Delta (via Air France) offers nonstop flights from New York JFK to Nice.
+Delta (via a codeshare agreement with Air France) offers nonstop flights from New York JFK to Nice.
 Hop the eight-hour flight then live la vie en rose on the beaches of Nice and enjoy all this luxe European vacation destination has to offer.

 Miami to Dusseldorf, Germany